IRL2/nanover-docs/source/concepts/applications.rst

 Play space
 ~~~~~~~~~~

-A client can share the shape of its play space with the others.
-A play space,
+A client, typically in the case of a VR client, can share the a rough
-or play area, is the area the user can safely reach.
-This is mostly relevant
+boundary within which the user can safely move.
+This is used to visually
-for VR clients which have to define such a safe space.
+indicate the range of motion for each user, and is especially useful for
+colocation and seeing the results of the radial orientation function.

 The play area is defined as four points, each as a vector of 3 XYZ values, in
 server space, that form a quadrilateral.
 The play area is defined as a